Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/05-Intro-to-CoreData/Readme.md

 5. When a user taps the *Add to Cart* button, you add the product to the cart.
 6. When a user taps the Cart button, it displays the cart with all the *products*.
 7. Make sure to save the cart every time a new item is added to it.
 If the app is closed and opened, the *products* in the cart should persist.

+**Favorites:**
+Lets create a User.
+A "logged in" *User* will have only one cart.
+You can add products to this cart.
+We will also have favorites, a "logged in user" can favorite many products.

+8. Create a *User* NSManagedObject.
+9. There should be only one instance of a user in your app.
+10. Add a favorites tab.
+Users can *favorite* products, and that will appeart on the favorites tab.